k-danna/dqn/README.md

 run main.py to replicate results, edit params.py if you want - works with any discrete gym env (200 max score)

-700 training episodes (with weight-sampled actions) on the cartpole problem from OpenAI gym
+700 training episodes (with e-greedy sampled actions) on the cartpole problem from OpenAI gym

 ![alt text](dqn.png)